farixembedded/stm32-cmake-boilerplate/README.md

 # STM32 Cmake Boilerplate

 This repo adds additional source and CMake files to make creating embedded C and C++ projects for the STM32.
-It is built on top of the [stm32-cmake](https://github.com/ObKo/stm32-cmake) project.
+It is built on top of the [stm32-cmake](https://github.com/ObKo/stm32-cmake) proje

-Note that this project is only tested on Linux right now, but may work on others with varying success.
+This project has currently been tested in the following conditions:
+* Linux build host
+* gnu++17 standard

 ## List of features
 * Disable dynamic memory allocations at compile time in both C and C++